DG1001/PostForge/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+This means you are free to:
+- Share: copy and redistribute the material in any medium or format
+- Adapt: remix, transform, and build upon the material

+Under the following terms:
+- Attribution: You must give appropriate credit
+- NonCommercial: You may not use the material for commercial purposes

 ## Acknowledgments